What to Eat and Drink in Croatia

 This was actually the first dish I had while in Croatia, so it has a special place in my heart, or err stomach.
 When I was going from restaurant to restaurant though I found that some of the places say different things for what type of meat this dish is made of, so I am going to be safe and say it is made of minced meat.
 There is a little bit of a spicy kick to it and it is served with a bread similar to pita bread, together with onions, sour cream, and ajvar.
 Ajvar is a sauce that is close to hummus in texture and made from red bell peppers and olive oil.
 This really is a great dish that I had more than once on my trip.

-This is the longest dish to prepare in Croatia, or maybe even the world.
+This is the longest dish of our Croatian Food Guide to prepare in Croatia, or maybe even the world.
 Just kidding!
 But in all honesty, it took 4 hours from when we ordered it to when it was ready to be served at our table but well worth the wait.
 Peka or the “Under the bell” dish is made using a cripnja which is a bell-shaped lid that covers the pot filled with any meat you choose, vegetables, and potatoes.
 The dish is then cooked covered in hot coals for 4 hours before being served.

 This is a lot of food, so when ordering it be prepared to eat and bring along good company for that 4-hour wait while it cooks.
 This was by far the best dinner I had in Croatia, not just because of the food, but because of the company.
 We had our dish on the charming island of Mljet right on the water, and the meat we chose was fish.
 Yum!